Autism Medicines: Intuniv, Concerta, Vyvanse, Risperidone, and Clonidine

-I tried the gluten free and other diets, removed food containing red dye from his diet and limited his sugar intake.
-For his sleep problem, I tried melatonin,bedtime rituals and backrubs.
-None of these natural remedies worked and I was at my wit's end.
+I tried the gluten-free diet as well as other diets; I eliminated foods containing red dye; and I limited his sugar intake.
+For his sleep problems, I tried melatonin, bedtime rituals, and back rubs.
+However, none of these natural remedies worked, and I was at my wit's end.

-The summer before my son entered kindergarten, it became apparent that in order to succeed in a regular school setting, my son would need medication.
-In daycare he was unable to sit still and he couldn't focus on tasks unless he was doing an activity he liked such as playing with cars or blocks.
+The summer before my son entered kindergarten, it became apparent that in order to succeed in a regular school setting he would need medication.
+In daycare he was unable to sit still and couldn't focus on tasks unless he was doing an activity he liked, such as playing with cars or blocks.

-The doctor recommended that we start my son on the lowest dose of the blood pressure medicine Intuniv.
-Inclinical trials, many autistic children showed improvement in attentiveness.
+The doctor recommended that we start him on the lowest dose of the blood pressure medicine Intuniv.
+In clinical trials, many autistic children showed improvement in attentiveness.
 After a few weeks on the Intuniv, my son did show a little improvement in his ability to focus.

-After another call to the doctor, my son's Intuniv dose was increased, but it had little effect.
+After another call to the doctor, the Intuniv dose was increased, but it had little effect.
 Three months into the school year, the Intuniv was stopped and my son was prescribed Concerta, a stimulant used for ADHD.
-The change in my son was dramatic - he became very quiet and was able to focus and sit still for long periods of time.
-It did make me sad to see my son so solemn and quiet - but it was also a relief to have a break from the boy who could not sit still unless he was stimming with his toys.
+The change in my son was dramatic—he became very quiet and was able to focus and sit still for long periods of time.
+It did make me sad to see him so solemn and quiet, but it was also a relief to have a break from the boy who could not sit still unless he was stimming with his toys.